Adarshv0524/CraterBoulderAI/README.md

    - The modular architecture allows for future enhancements, such as multi-task learning for detecting additional surface features.

 This approach provides a powerful tool for automated planetary surface analysis, aiding in space exploration and planetary science research.

+## dataset used currently

+@article{Planets and Moons Dataset - AI in Space 🌌 🛰 ☄ 🔭,
+  title={Planets and Moons Dataset - AI in Space 🌌 🛰 ☄ 🔭 : A public dataset for large-scale multi-label and multi-class image classification},
+  author={Emirhan BULUT},
+  journal={Dataset available from https://github.com/emirhanai/Planets-and-Moons-Dataset-AI-in-Space and https://www.kaggle.com/datasets/emirhanai/planets-and-moons-dataset-ai-in-space},
+  year={2022}
+}